moonstar-x-edu/cpu-gpu-matrix-ops-mono/README.md

 # cpu-gpu-matrix-ops-mono

-(USFQ-S5/Organización de Computadores) - CPU and GPU performance comparison in matrix multiplication - monorepo.
+CPU and GPU benchmark performance comparison in matrix multiplication.